tommyly201/tommyly201.github.io/_pages/about.md

   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Greetings!
-My name is Tommy Ly (pronounced l-ee) and I'm currently working towards obtaining my second bachelor's degree (read why [here](https://substack.com/home/post/p-153888551)!) in computer science & statistics from Columbia University.
+My name is Tommy Ly (pronounced l-ee) and I'm currently working towards obtaining my second bachelor's degree (read why [here!](https://substack.com/home/post/p-153888551)) in computer science & statistics from Columbia University.
 My primary goal is to work in the `ML + neuroscience/healthcare` area.

 I spent the summer of 2022 working at the **[New York Genome Center](https://www.nygenome.org/labs/technology-innovation-lab/#overview)**, followed by the summer of 2023 working on gene regulation at the **[Columbia University Irving Medical Center](https://www.rabadanlab.org/)**.